 The McAfee family and Porsche 356 Club congratulate Dale Hersh for earning the inaugural Jack McAfee Award with his famous 1958 Porsche 356A Speedster.
 Just like "Big Jack", Dale earned his Pacific Coast Championship racing his Speedster at Riverside Raceway, Laguna Seca, Pomona, Santa Barbara, and other famous West coast venues.
 The combination of Dale’s skills and West Coast competitive spirit enabled Dale to beat Ken Miles and other fierce competitors who often drove more “properly” prepared race cars.
 Here’s to you Dale for your part in building the Porsche legend…Southern California style!

 Here's Dale and Jack taking a lap around the old Pomona course in 1995.
-As for the car's future, you can rest assured it will be properly prepared and back on the track at vintage racing events under the care of Steve Schmidt.
+As for the car's future, you can rest assured it will be properly prepared and raced at vintage events under the care of its current owner/driver Steve Schmidt.

 2008 winner: David Jenkins - Ex John Bond 550 Spyder

 The 550 Spyder was Jack McAfee's favorite race car because of its light nible handling.
 This particular 550 was owned by the late John Bond, a close friend of Jack that would eventually become the owner of Road & Track magazine; the staple sports car publication of that era.
-With a motor recently built by famed mechanic Bill Doyle and final track preparation completed by Andial, we have no reason to doubt this gem will soon be finding its way back to where it belongs...on the track!
-Big Jack would have it no other way.
+With a motor recently built by famed mechanic Bill Doyle and final track preparation completed by Andial, we have no reason to doubt this gem will soon be finding its way back on the track as is the case with other Porsches owned by David.
+Big Jack wouldn't have it any other way!